genolve/wikiquote-api-gui/README.md

 #### Features
 * Intelligently searches Wikiquote, falling back to opensearch if nothing is found
+* Based on search, displays links to related pages
 * Keeps a search history to quickly return to previous pages
-* Based on search, displays links to related pages
 * Filters results to only the most popular quotes

 #### Credit
 wikiquotes-api-gui adds a GUI and extensively expands on natetyler's [wikiquotes-api](https://github.com/natetyler/wikiquotes-api).

 #### Contributing
-We welcome any contributions and feedback!
+Contributions and feedback welcome!
 Just drop a note or as usual; fork, make your update, pull request.